 It's not just dams hurting fish either.
 Over-fishing is a serious issue in most water ways.
 Pacus, for instance, have seen precipitous declines throughout the Amazon over the last few decades.
 Specifically targeted are large fish.
 Unfortunately, regulations that were put into place in order to help these fish may actually be harming their seed dispersal activities.
 Fish under a certain size must be released from any catch, thus a disproportionate amount of large fish are being removed from the system.

-Logging is taking quite a toll as well.
+Logging is taking a serious toll as well.
 Floodplain forests have been hit especially hard by logging, both legal and illegal.
 The lower Amazon River, for example, has almost no natural floodplain forests left.
 Reports from fish markets in these areas have shown fewer and fewer frugivorous fish each year.
 It would appear that large fruit-eating fish are disappearing in the areas that need seed dispersal the most.
 It is clear that something drastic needs to happen.
 At the very least, fruit-eating fish need more recognition for the ecosystem services they provide.

 Forest health and management is a holistic endeavor.
 We cannot think of organisms in isolation.
 This is why ecological literacy is so important.
 We are only now starting to realize the role of large fish in forest regeneration and who knows what kinds of discoveries are just over the horizon.
 This is why land conservation efforts are so important.
 We must move to protect wild spaces before they are lost for good.
 Please consider donating to one of the many great land conservancy agencies around the globe.